mchung/instant-eol/README.markdown

 # Instant EOL Image Search

-Built for people who like browsing through images of animals

-# Developers
+A fast and convenient way to search and browse through images on the Encyclopedia of Life.

 ## Starting server in development mode

     shotgun --server=thin --port=5000 config.ru
+    memcached -vvv

+or

+    foreman start